devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure XXX: How a BLoC looks like [[@boelensFlutterReactiveProgramming2018]](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/)_

 ## Implementation

-- **Build Interface code how you want it to look like -> then make it work**
-- Wisgen Exampels

 Alright, Now that you know what the BLoC pattern is, let's have a look at how it looks in practice.
 You will see some strong similarity to the implementation of Redux [[@abramovRedux2015]](https://redux.js.org/) here.
 That is just because the two patterns are very similar in gerneral.
 I am using the BLoC package [[@angelovBlocLibraryDart2019]](https://felangel.github.io/bloc/#/) for Flutter by Felix Angelov, as it removes a lot of the boilerplate code we would have to write if we would implement our own BLoCs from scratch.
 I am going to use the Example of _App State_ as I did in the [previous chapter][statemng]: The favorite list in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen).
 First, let's have a look at how the Bloc pattern will interact with Wisgen on a more abstract scale:

 ![Bloc and Wisgen Widget Tree](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-pagetree-bloc.PNG)